David-Ciz/langchain-multipurpose-agent/README.md

 This repository contains a solution to the python ai-challenge.
 ## what you will find in this repository
-This repository contains an application, a chat bot, that can answer questions from a documentation, with memory, ability to handle large conversations and providing sources.
+This repository contains an application, a chat bot, that can answer questions from a documentation, with memory, ability to handle large conversations and providing sources and streaming the answers.
 As a bonus, there is a secondary agent that can search the web and execute python code.
 Other features to be implemented soon!

 ## Setup